jeremyandrews/ai-portal/memory-bank/activeContext.md

-✅ User conversations view now correctly displays only the logged-in user's conversations ✅ Anonymous conversations no longer appear for authenticated users ✅ View properly filters based on current user context
+✅ User conversations view now correctly displays only the logged-in user's conversations ✅ Anonymous conversations no longer appear for authenticated users ✅ View properly filters based on current user context ✅ Conversations no longer duplicated - each session maintains one conversation